 7.2.2.x.2 Priority based resource allocation

-The priority based resource allocation could be initiated by CM.
+The priority based resource allocation shall be initiated by CM.
 CM firstly obtains the information of target GCO and calculates prospective interference level, which is defined as the amount of interference that would be caused by the allocation of that particular frequency to be used by the target GCO.

 An example method of calculating prospective interference level is described as follows.
 CM obtains information of location of a target GCO as well as available frequencies associated to the location.
 For each of the available frequencies, CM identifies the interference-victim reference point.
 There are three methods to identify the reference point as follows.

-Higher priority GCO which is the nearest to the target GCO.
+Higher priority GCO that is located near to the target GCO.

 To select a reference point for the group of higher priority GCOs.